stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ##Readings

 Readings for each week will be linked from the calendar below.
 (In some cases these will require an SUNet ID to access.
 See the instructor in case of trouble.)
-Readings will be drawn from the webbook [Probabilistic Models of Cognition](http://probmods.org/v2) and selected research papers.
+Readings will be drawn from the web-book [Probabilistic Models of Cognition](http://probmods.org/v2) and selected research papers.

 ##Pre-requisites